MANO-B/MicroSEC/README.md

 - Filter 8  : >=10% low quality bases in the mutation supporting reads.

 Filter 1, 2, 3, and 4 detect possible FFPE artifacts.
-Filter 5, 6, 7, and 8 detect frequent errors caused by next generation sequencers.
+Filter 5, 6, 7, and 8 detect frequent errors caused by the next generation sequencing platform.
 Supporting lengths are adjusted considering small repeat sequences around the mutations.

 Results are saved in a excel file.